-One of the most powerful aspects of using WordPress is that you don’t need to mess with code to successfully manage a site.
+One of the best things about using WordPress is that you don’t need to know how to write or edit code to manage a site.

-You may come across an instance, however, where you may choose to embed a code snippet or script into posts or pages in order to add particular functions or features to your site.
-Useful examples where adding snippets of code to content may add functionality to your site include:
+You may come across situations, however, where you may like to insert a code snippet or script into content inside your posts in order to benefit from certain desired functions or features.
+Useful code snippets you may want to add to your site include:

-(Adding scripts to pages can give your site additional functionality)
+(Adding code to your pages can help expand your site’s functionality)

-In this step-by-step tutorial, we show you how to insert code snippets and scripts into your pages and posts with and without plugins.
+Some script features can be added using plugins that make handling code easier.
+In this tutorial, we will show you how to easily insert snippets of code and scripts into your posts and pages.

-Adding Code To WordPress Pages And Posts - Manual Method
+Inserting Simple HTML Code Into WordPress Content - Manual Method

-Note: Remember to backup your files and database before adding any code snippets to WordPress.
-If you don’t want to do manual backups, then consider getting assistance from a WordPress professional, or use a backup plugin.
+Note: Make sure to backup your files and database before adding any scripts to WordPress.
+If you don’t want to back up your site yourself, then consider getting professional WordPress support, or use a WordPress backup plugin.

-Code cannot be added directly into your content using the WordPress visual editor …
+Code cannot be inserted directly into your content via the WordPress visual editor …

-(Do not add scripts inside your visual editor)
+(Do not add scripts inside the WordPress visual editor)

-You can, however, add simple HTML code to the text editor.
-To insert HTML code into a page or post, do the following:
+You can, however, place simple code into the WordPress text editor.
+To insert HTML into a post or page, do the following:

-(You can use an online HTML editor or HTML templates to create your code.
-Source: HTML-Online.com)
+(Use a free online HTML editor or HTML templates to create your HTML code.
+Image source: HTML-Online.com)

 Copy all of your code to the clipboard …

-(Add a placeholder where you would like your code to display in your content)
+(Add a placeholder to mark the spot where you would like your script to appear in your content)

-(Select and highlight the line containing the placeholder symbols)
+(Select and highlight the line containing the placeholder)

 Republish your post or page and preview (and test) the results …

-(Preview and test any code added to content)
+(Preview and test any code you add to content)

 We have created a detailed tutorial about using basic HTML here: